Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

 At least 25 people were killed and over 2,500 injured when a powerful explosion rocked Beirut's port.
 Buildings were destroyed and windows shattered, with dozens of Red Cross teams racing to the scene.

-A massive explosion killed at least 25, injured thousands and caused widespread damage in the Lebanese capital of Beirut on Tuesday.
+A massive explosion killed at least 25 people and injured thousands more, as widespread damage hit the Lebanese capital of Beirut on Tuesday.
 The explosion was centered around the city's port.

 It was not immediately clear what caused the explosion and how many people were injured.
 Windows were shattered and buildings were destroyed, while smoke was seen billowing across the city.
 Damage appears to have spread for several kilometers.